arjunshibu/blog/_posts/intro-to-open-source-bug-bounty/2021-04-05-intro-to-open-source-bug-bounty.md

 - [CVE-2021-23329]{:target="_blank"}
 - [CVE-2021-23327]{:target="_blank"}

-If you like reading code or wants to secure the open-source code (but for some $$$😅),<br>join [huntr][huntr.dev] now!
+If you like reading code or want to secure the open-source code (but for some $$$😅),<br>join [huntr][huntr.dev] now!

 Enough with that, let's jump into one of my recent disclosures in huntr which was a **Directory Traversal** vulnerability in the [repo][Mailtrain-repo] of the well known newsletter platform [Mailtrain].

-I usually choose JavaScript apps and packages as my targets.
+I usually choose JavaScript/Node.js apps and packages as my targets (because I love JS😄, it's best to try to hunt in languages/frameworks that you love).
 Github of course, grep.app and npmjs are my go-to resources for finding targets.
 For example if you want web apps built with **express.js**, search `require('express')` in github.
 Use filters to get recently active projects.

 I was reading code of all the Mailtrain's routes to identify available features.
 One of the route handlers is `routes/reports.js` [source][vulnerable-source]{:target="_blank"}